meinside/gmn/README.md

 ```

 Note that the mode of function calling config here is set to `AUTO`.
 If it is `ANY`, it may loop infinitely on the same function call result.

+You can omit `--recurse-on-callback-results` / `-r` if you don't need it, but then it will just print the first function call result and exit.

 #### Generate with Predefined Callbacks